 High quality Evans 2lb Stone Tumbler and Polisher with 2lb rubber barrel.
 Perfect for beginners interested in Stone Polishing and in need of a quieter running machine.
 Fully tested and checked for optimum performance, and comes complete with pots of 80 and 400 grade grit, Pumice Powder, rocks, epoxy glue, jewellery kit and glue.
-Stone tumblers are also used to polish glass, full instructions are included which also cover creating beach ‘frosted effect’
+Stone tumblers are also used to polish glass, full instructions are included which also cover creating beach ‘frosted effect’ glass.
+This machine would also be capable of running a plastic barrel should you desire to purchase a spare barrel alternative at any point.

 - Professional Rubber Barrel machine